 Originally published in the Korea JoongAng Daily.

-Coming from Melbourne, Australia to Seoul has unveiled an odd concoction of emotions – confusion, amazement and being totally overwhelmed by how prevalent kimchi is.
+Coming from Melbourne, Australia to Seoul has unveiled a myriad of experiences and emotions – from amazement to confusion.

 However, my fascination with how people act here is stronger than anything else.
-Obsessive bowing, drinking more soju than water and discovering the power of the ondol (floored heating) system have all been part of adapting to Korean life.
+An endless amount of bowing, drinking more soju than water and discovering the power of the ondol (floored heating) system have all been part of adapting to Korean life.

 The first thing I read prior to visiting Seoul was a plastic surgery piece written by Patricia Marx of The New Yorker.
 She bluntly wrote: “If you want to feel bad about your looks, spend some time in Seoul.”

 I was prepared, but obviously not enough.
 On my second day, I visited Sinsa-dong in Gangnam District, in search of what “Gangnam style” actually is.
-It means flawless women who take extraordinarily decent care of themselves, not just through the way they dress, but via an obsessive amount of plastic surgery.
+It means flawless women who take extraordinarily decent care of themselves, not just through the way they dress, but in the form of plastic surgery.

 Here, nose jobs, double-eyelid surgery and jaw shavings are a regular part of life.
 Cosmetic surgery clinics and advertisements flaunting doll-like women dominate Gangnam.
 When discussing the prevalence of plastic surgery with my Korean friend, Haram, she said surgical procedures are common graduation presents for high school students; many parents even encourage their children (mainly girls) to have their surgery completed in time for their graduation photos.
-This means girls are usually 17 years old when they decide to alter their faces.
+This means girls are usually 17 years old when they decide to undergo cosmetic surgery.

-Being from Melbourne, this idea is completely perplexing.
+Being from Melbourne, this is surprising.
 The main decisions a 17-year-old girl faces there are what final-year subjects she will choose at school or which new cafe to have brunch over the weekend.
-Plastic surgery is not flaunted where I’m from; it is still considered taboo.

-One part of Korean life I admire is how communal everyone is- to the point where I envy it.
+One part of Korean life I admire is how communal everyone is – to the point that I envy it.
 I wish we had the same sense of community back home.
 There is something warming about seeing diners happily chat with pojangmacha (food tent) owners on Seoul’s streets and in markets.
 These people are complete strangers but babble away as if they are lifelong friends, or an aunt talking to her niece.

 Let’s get on to coffee.
 Melburnians, including myself, are self-proclaimed coffee snobs.
 We take great pride in the city’s consistently high coffee standards.
 So I was ecstatic to see that coffee has such presence in Seoul.
 As I ordered my first cappuccino from one of Insa-dong’s funky cafes, I noticed locals everywhere drinking their lattes through a straw.
 Not a normal straw, but a tiny, narrow, little straw.
 I immediately felt like an outsider.

-Why do 60 percent of coffee consumers in Seoul drink through a straw?
+Why do so many Korean coffee consumers drink through a straw?
 Is it to prevent discoloring of the teeth?
 So women don’t ruin their lipstick?
 It’s still a mystery to me.
 Admittedly, I’ve started doing it, too.
-I already stick out enough; may as well try to live like a local.
+Hopefully I’ll discover why later.

 I came to Seoul knowing three Korean words: annyeong haseyo (hello), gamsahamnida (thank you) and bibimbap.
 I was aware prior to leaving that many Koreans speak English, so I didn’t think communication would be a problem.
-What I didn’t know is how humble and incredibly shy Korean people are.
+What I didn’t know is how humble many Korean people are.

 Mealtimes have probably been the most entertaining part of being in Korea.
 Here, audibly slurping soup and theatrically sucking up noodles are great things.
 These gestures signify that you enjoy the food.
 So if you have dreamt of being a one-man eating orchestra, South Korea is the place for you.
 But to be able to eat here, you must get used to the challenging world of metal chopsticks.